cilium/cilium/Documentation/bpf/architecture.rst

 constants from the BPF program when it gets JIT compiled in order to prevent JIT spraying attacks which inject native opcodes as immediate values.
-This is problematic as these immediate values reside in executable kernel memory, therefore a jump that could be triggered from some kernel bug would jump to the start of the immediate value and then execute these as native instructions.
+This is problematic as these immediate values reside in executable kernel memory, therefore, a jump that could be triggered from some kernel bug would jump to the start of the immediate value and then execute these as native instructions.

 JIT constant blinding prevents this due to randomizing the actual instruction,